zaisid/DATA3402---Tabular-Data/README.md

 # Diamond Pricing

-This repository holds an attempt to apply machine learning methods to model and predict the price of diamonds using data from the ["Diamonds"](https://www.kaggle.com/datasets/shivam2503/diamonds/data) Kaggle datset.
+This repository holds an attempt to apply machine learning methods to model and predict the price of diamonds using data from the ["Diamonds"](https://www.kaggle.com/datasets/shivam2503/diamonds/data) Kaggle dataset.

 ## Overview